-Mr. Andrew Lewis, Partner KPMG, LLP 2001 M Street, NW Washington, DC 20036

-Dear Mr. Lewis:
+DEPARTMENT OF THE TREASURY FINANCIAL MANAGEMENT SERVICE WASHINGTON, D.C.
+20227 November 14, 2012 Mr. Andrew Lewis, Partner KPMG, LLP 2001 M Street, NW Washington, DC 20036 Dear Mr. Lewis:

-This letter is in response to your reports to the Inspector General, U.S. Department of the Treasury, and the Commissioner, Financial Management Service (FMS) on (1) the Schedules of Non-Entity Government-wide Cash as of September 30, 2011 and 2010, and (2) the Schedules of Non-Entity Assets as of September 30, 2011 and 2010, and Non-Entity Costs and Custodial Revenue for the years then ended.
+This letter is in response to your reports on the Financial Management Service (FMS) (1) Schedules of Non-Entity Government-wide Cash as of September 30, 2012 and 2011, and (2) Schedules of Non-Entity Assets as of September 30, 2012 and 2011, and Non-Entity Costs and Custodial Revenue for the years then ended.
 We are pleased to receive an unqualified opinion on the Schedules and that no material weaknesses related to internal control over financial reporting were noted in your report.
 FMS appreciates the feedback resulting from the audit on the implementation of our security controls, including credit given for the completion of various corrective actions this fiscal year.
-Although KPMG's report cites a Significant Deficiency in Internal Control over Financial Reporting, FMS has an aggressive plan in place to address the internal control issues and we are working diligently toward completion.

-FMS senior management is committed to having effective internal controls for our IT systems.
-We will continue to look for innovative ways to improve our controls for efficiency and effectiveness for all IT systems.
-We are reviewing our entire Plan of Action and Milestone (POA&M) management process and will implement appropriate process improvements.
+Although KPMG's report cites a Significant Deficiency in Internal Control over Financial Reporting, we continue to make progress in addressing this deficiency.
+Security has been identified as one of our organization's overarching priorities.
+FMS senior management is committed to having effective internal controls for our information technology (IT) systems.
+Going forward, we will continue to look for efficient and effective ways to improve our controls and will give careful consideration to the specific recommendations you have provided.
+Our goal is to ensure consistent application of agency-wide security controls over all systems.
+Sincerely, David A. Lebryk

-We currently are managing an ambitious project to review and eliminate unnecessary access to our IT mainframe resources.
-Many actions have already been completed and the overall project is on track for completion.
-We have conducted an extensive review of our recertification procedures and user access rights and are well into transforming our recertification and access processes.
-Our target processes investigate, remediate and document all access on FMS systems.
-We feel that the significant planned improvements will prove to effectively strengthen access controls.

-We actively monitor the FMS network for internal and external threats.
-We ensure the appropriate patching, proactive scanning, and vulnerability assessment of our systems.
-We are constantly researching, developing, and engineering best practice security tools and techniques for the FMS enterprise and will continue to look for ways to improve our program to ensure internal controls are functioning as required.
-We believe we have a robust plan in progress that will result in more effective internal controls to protect our IT assets.

-David A Lebryk

-Sincerely,